First of all, let’s get the dictionary definition out of the way. Let’s focus on the NOUN at first; the holder of an office or post.

 The biggest danger I see right now, if I’m perfectly honest, is that people that are truly in favour of expanding the blockchain economy are becoming increasingly under-represented, even during discussions between (supposed) crypto industry leaders and regulators.

 I asked a top executive at crypto.com about which arguments he finds are most effective when speaking to regulators and I was rather shocked by the response.
 He did not speak to me about any pro-blockchain arguments whatsoever.
-Instead, he told me that what matters most is WHO is making the arguments, stating that the presence of people that have been hired from within The Incumbents (traditional payments and financial sector companies) make the regulators comfortable enough to open markets to digital assets
+Instead, he told me that what matters most is WHO is making the arguments, stating that the presence of people that have been hired from within The Incumbents (traditional payments and financial sector companies) make the regulators comfortable enough to open markets to digital assets.

 While I do understand this on one hand (social homogeneity is a powerful force), I also find it infuriating.
 Can we really trust these people to a) represent the crypto community and b) guide regulators in a way that leaves the playing field open to all?